Physical Education & Recreation (PER)

 PER A152 Beginning River Rafting 1 Credit

-Introduces the most commonly used equipment, techniques, challenges, and risks found in the sport of river rafting.
-Includes instruction on equipment selection, trip planning, preparing to paddle/row and minimum impact practices with an emphasis on risk assessment and risk management.
+Introduces the most commonly used equipment, techniques, and risks found in the sport of river rafting.
+Includes instruction on equipment selection, trip planning, preparing to paddle/row, and minimum impact practices with an emphasis on risk assessment and risk management.

 PER A153 Beginning Sea Kayaking 1 Credit

-PER A160 Beginning Cross-Country Ski: Diagonal Stride 1 Credit
+PER A160 Beginning Cross-Country Ski: Classic Stride 1 Credit

-Introduces fundamentals of diagonal-stride cross-country skiing.
-Covers selection of personal clothing, ski and safety equipment, recognition and prevention of cold-weather injuries, and skiing skills and trail ethics.
+Introduces fundamentals of diagonal-stride (classic) cross-country skiing.
+Covers selection of ski and safety equipment, skiing skills, and trail ethics.
+Highlights recognition and prevention of cold-weather injuries.

 PER A164 Skiing Alaska's Backcountry 2 Credits

-Special Note: Requires ability to function comfortably in extremely cold or inclement weather.
+Special Note: Course includes a American Avalanche Association approved Level 1 avalanche course.
+Requires ability to function comfortably in extremely cold or inclement weather.
 A good level of physical fitness is required.
 Ability to ski/snowboard at intermediate level to be determined in first field session.
 Students may need to rent or purchase additional equipment for this course.
+May be repeated for credit.

 PER A165 Avalanche Hazard Recognition and Evaluation 1 Credit